Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 ## Playing a Game

 Launching a game on GameVault is simple.
 Once your game is installed and ready to go, it will appear in the "Installed Games" tab.
-If GameVault didn't correctly predict the correct executable to launch automatically, you can select it from the dropdown menu and click the `Play` button to start the game.
+If GameVault didn't correctly predict the correct executable to launch automatically, you can change it in the game's settings and click the `Play` button to start the game.

 ## Tracking Your Game Progress

 Once GameVault is launched, it automatically activates a time-tracking daemon.
-This diligent daemon continuously monitors your game progress, specifically your playtime, and promptly sends this information to the server whenever any .exe file (except those on the ignore-list) is running within a folder located in your Installations directory `<GameVault Root>/Installations/\*`.
+This diligent daemon continuously monitors your game progress, specifically your playtime, and promptly sends this information to the server whenever any .exe file (except those on the ignore-list) is running within a folder located in your Installations directory `<GameVault Root>/Installations/*`.
 Even if you play without an internet connection, your playtime will still be tracked and updated on the server as soon as you regain connectivity.

 In our context, the term "Progress" refers to a user's activity of playing a game.
 Each user can have a single progress entry per game.